ndexbio/ndex2-client/README.rst

 **Compatibility**
 -----------------------

-Python 2.7+
+Python 3.6+

 .. note::

-    Python 2.7 may have some issues, Python 3.6+ is preferred
+    Python < 3.6 may have some issues

 **Installation**
 --------------------------------------